TUW-GEO/eo-datascience/README.md

 The pre configured hooks check for: - trailing whitspaces - large files - private keys - and renders the README file

+The file `.pre-commin-config.yaml` hereby specifies what hooks should be run.

 The `git workflow` essentialy converts the quarto files in `chapters` into jupyter notebooks, generates a file for the table of contents and pushes these files together with the **Makefile** and the